 Amanda Oren, VP of Industry Strategy in the US for RELEX, unpacks these benefits, positing that real-time data is a catalyst for more effective retail space utilization, promotions backed by sufficient inventory, and consistent product availability.

-Listen to the whole conversation here:
+Listen to the full conversation:

 A: (Amanda) There’s been a lot of change in two key areas: the technology itself and how real-time the data is that we’re getting, plus the AI capabilities that exist today around merchandising that didn’t exist several years ago.

 And that’s just one example.
-There are so many other capabilities, including artificial intelligence and agentic AI, that can solve real-time merchandising problems in much more sophisticated and precise ways than was possible only a few years back.
+There are many other capabilities, including artificial intelligence and agentic AI, that can solve real-time merchandising problems in much more sophisticated and precise ways than was possible only a few years back.

-Read more: How RELEX, built on AI, unlocks real business value
+Learn more: How RELEX, built on AI, unlocks real business value

 A: (Amanda) Integrating your space allocation plan with your pricing and inventory strategies offers significant benefits.
 It helps you clearly identify which products belong in each store and at what price.